 Many New Yorkers can remember amusement parks like Nunley’s in Nassau County and perhaps Palisades Amusement Park in New Jersey, yet there were at least 20 amusement parks in New York City’s history, many of which are obscure even to long-time city residents.
-Some reading may have even attended parks like Freedom Land in the Bronx and Rockaway’s Playland in Queens.
+Some may have even attended parks like Freedom Land in the Bronx and Rockaway’s Playland in Queens.
 As New York City’s amusement parks reopen this summer following a year of pandemic closures, we look at the city’s long history of urban playlands.
 Throughout New York’s history, amusement parks have had their fair share of economic distress.
 A majority have at some point suffered from disastrous fires, while others have suddenly closed due to construction projects.
-Here is our list of lost amusement parks, from the earliest to most recent.
-Some closed as early as 1899 while others closing a decade ago.
+Here is our list of lost amusement parks, from the earliest to the most recent.
+Some closed as early as 1899 while others closed a decade ago.

 Join us for an upcoming talk with Untapped New York’s Chief Experience Officer about New York’s Lost Amusement Parks.
 Tickets are $10 or free for Untapped New York Insiders (and get your first month free with code JOINUS).